Kutomore/jobs-board/README.md

-# Autocomplete application
+# Jobs board

-An small application that serves as an example of an autocomplete API using elasticsearch.
+An small application that consumes and shows jobs from the github api

 ### Prerequisites